Ansh-universal/ansh-universal/README.md

 ### 🚀 About Me

-Data Scientist with 2 end-to-end ML projects deployed to production.
+Data Scientist with multiple end-to-end ML projects deployed to production. with live Streamlit and render app.
-Built customer churn prediction (85% accuracy) and celestial object classifier (95%+ accuracy) with live Streamlit app.

 ---